stijn-dejongh/lovecraft_public_domain/raw_converts/cs.md

 wilderness, and some of them will doubtless linger even when half the hollows are flooded for the new reservoir.
 Then the dark woods will be cut down and the blasted heath will slumber far below blue waters whose surface will mirror the sky and ripple in the sun.
-And the secrets of the strange days will be one with the deep&rsquo;s secrets; one with the hidden lore of old ocean, and all the mystery of primal earth.
+And the secrets of the strange days will be one with the deep's secrets; one with the hidden lore of old ocean, and all the mystery of primal earth.

   When I went into the hills and vales to survey for the new reservoir they told me the place was evil.
 They told me this in Arkham, and because that is a very old town full of witch legends I thought the evil must be something which grandams had whispered to children through centuries.
-The name &ldquo;blasted heath&rdquo; seemed to me very odd and theatrical, and I wondered how it had come into the folklore of a Puritan people.
+The name  "blasted heath " seemed to me very odd and theatrical, and I wondered how it had come into the folklore of a Puritan people.
 Then I saw that dark westward tangle of glens and slopes for myself, and ceased to wonder at anything besides its own elder mystery.
 It was morning when I saw it, but shadow lurked always there.
 The trees grew too thickly,